-Waitaha iwi; and
+Waitaha iwi;

-Whareroa Marae.
+Whareroa Marae; and

+The Tauranga Moana Iwi Customary Fisheries Trust.

 The purpose of these relationship agreements is to agree and record how the consent holder and other parties will establish a long term organisation-wide relationship with each other, including a forum to discuss matters which are outside the scope of or are not covered by this resource consent.

-Within thirteen (13) months of the commencement of this resource consent, the consent holder shall either:
+Within thirteen (13) months of the commencement of this resource consent, the consent holder must either:

 Provide copies of finalised relationship agreements to the Bay of Plenty Regional Council (except to the extent that any agreements contain confidentiality provisions); and/or